 Description

-During this workshop we will explore the three rivers that give the ACE Basin its name; the Ashepoo, the Combahee and the Edisto.
+During this Teacher's on the Estuary workshop, we will explore the three rivers that give the ACE Basin its name: the Ashepoo, the Combahee and the Edisto.
 Part of the day will be spent in the marsh or on a boat with biologists and science educators learning how to monitor the estuary and analyze the data.
-The rest of the day will be spent using lesson plans and educational resources to plan how to translate that research to your students.
-We will investigate coastal environmental issues and ways to promote solutions in your classroom and school.
+The rest of the day will be spent planning how to translate that research to your students through lesson plans and educational resources.
+This workshop will be focused on investigating coastal environmental issues and ways to promote solutions in your classroom and school.

 Register